AlahmadiQ8/11ty-site/src/posts/2019-02-20-new-year-better-me.md

 - Learn more about entrepreneurship
 - Get better at removing distractions.
 Unlike reading articles, books require a longer attention span.
 That means I’d have to kill all unnecessary distractions like the following:
   - Being away from my phone
   - Social media: Yes I have a social media addiction problem.
-I’m a social media whore.
 I am currently adopting a less aggressive version of [this guy](https://www.barbarianmeetscoding.com/blog/2018/10/05/how-to-be-more-productive-and-have-a-happier-life-in-5-easy-steps) by setting timers on my social media phone apps.

 # Travel more